 Also Read: Clickwrap NDA: Everything you Need to Know

+Despite differences, all NDA types hold the same importance regarding enforcement and violation penalties.
 While NDAs can be modified to fit specific needs, there are six important requirements of an NDA.

-1. Participants in the Agreement
+Participants in the agreement

-3. Exclusions from Confidentiality
+Exclusions from confidentiality

 Sometimes, it’s easier to state what isn't confidential.
 Companies may specify exceptions to avoid any doubt and clarify what information can be freely shared.